About The Programme

 - Improve youth access to timely and evidence-based information, resources and support services that can improve their physical health, strengthen their coping skills, and build emotional resilience.

-- Advocate for the prioritisation of adolescent health and the inclusion of non-communicable disease prevention in local health policies and programmes.
+- Advocate for the prioritisation of adolescent health and the inclusion of NCD prevention in local health policies and programmes.